gds-operations/vcloud-net_launcher/README.md

 ## Testing

-Default target: `bundle exec rake` runs the cucumber features tests.
+Default target: `bundle exec rake` runs the unit and cucumber features tests.

 `bundle exec rake integration` runs the integration tests.

 `bundle exec rake features` runs the cucumber features tests.

-There are currently no unit tests here, though the bulk of the logic is tested in vcloud-core.

 You need access to a suitable vCloud Director organization to run the integration tests.
 It is not necessarily safe to run them against an existing